MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 ## User Positioning in MapsIndoors for Web

-In order to show a user's position in an indoor map with MapsIndoors, a Position Provider must be implemented.
-MapsIndoors does not implement a Position Provider itself, but rely on 3rd party positioning software to create this experience.
+In order to show a user's position on an indoor map with MapsIndoors, a Position Provider must be implemented.
+The MapsIndoors JavaScript SDK does not provide a default Position Provider but relies on 3rd party positioning software to create this experience.
 In an outdoor environment, this Position Provider can be a wrapper of the browser's native Geolocation API.

 ## Code Sample